How Much Do You Pay For Therapy?

 Know The Types Of Health Coverage That Fit Your Needs

-Medicaid and Medicare are obtained through a program that caters to a specific group of people such as active service members, children, veterans, the elderly, and low-income people.
+• Government-Sponsored Health coverage Medicaid and Medicare are obtained through a program that caters to a specific group of people such as active service members, children, veterans, the elderly, and low-income people.
 Mental health and substance abuse can be covered by these types of insurance plans.
-For a list of children’s health insurance program providers, perhaps you can find it in the health insurance marketplaces.
+For a list of children’s health insurance program providers, perhaps you can find it in the insurance marketplaces.

-It is a commercial medical insurance plan supporting employer-based health plans that offer a discounted cost for mostly healthy working individuals for their mental health benefits.
+• Group Health coverage is a commercial medical insurance plan supporting employer-based health plans that offer a discounted cost for mostly healthy working individuals for their mental health benefits.
 These are usually private health plans.
-With this type of medical insurance, employees are covered for the cost of treatment related to poor mental health, mental illness, or a specific mental health condition, or for accidents especially if they present with severe symptoms.
+With this type of medical insurance, employees are covered for the cost of treatment related to poor mental health, mental illness, or a specific mental health condition, or for accidents, especially if they present with severe symptoms.

-It is also a commercial type of medical insurance that aims to cover mental health benefits for a single person or a family’s needs.
+• Individual Insurance coverage for mental health care.
+It is also a commercial type of insurance that aims to cover mental health benefits for a single person or a family’s needs.
 Unlike group insurance health coverage, the employee pays the health plan for any mental health treatment or evaluation of mental health conditions from their own pocket.
 The premium coverage of these health plans is paid entirely by the purchaser.
-Most often, those within the poverty line do not avail of this type of coverage and some experience denied coverage.
+Most often, those within the poverty line do not avail of this type of coverage, and some experience denied coverage.

 Process of Acquiring Insurance for Mental Health

 The process of acquiring medical insurance for physical or mental health coverage typically starts with three processes.
 First, you have to pay for your medical bills, and then the medical insurance providers will pay you back.
-The second is when both you and your medical insurance company pay some amount to cover the medical treatment bills for physical or mental health services.
+The second is when both you and your insurance company pay some amount to cover the medical treatment bills for physical or mental health services.
 The third is when the medical insurance would cover mental health, substance abuse, substance use disorder treatment, and the rest of the medical and surgical services.

 Premiums And Deductibles For health care and human services